- I am interested in U.S. stock exchange ticker tape. In particular, I want to identify

 not the broad (wide) tape used for news, etc. (see the images below showing the kind of

-on April 9, 1975.
+on March 31, 1994 (details and evidence below).
 When did they fall silent?
-Does anyone have a piece of ticker tape from later than April 9, 1975?
+Does anyone have a piece of ticker tape from later than March 31, 1994?

 - My interest started in the late 1990s, when I tried to find some old ticker tape, with no success whatsoever.